 At Chalet Reynard you can take a rest, If you think you deserve it, then push on for the final attack on the summit.
 You are now above the trees and the bald, rocky peak is visible for much of the 6 km you have left.
 The gradient is a little less forgiving, but it can be ferociously windy at times (especially before the Col des Tempêtes, 800 meters before the summit), plus Ventoux saves the best for last, and the final 1 km is at, or just under, 10%.

 Malaucène, much like its southern sister, Bédoin, is a most enjoyable town with a vibrant feel to it from spring to fall.
 To get to the top you take the D974, just like from Bédoin.
-After a gentle first 2 kilometers you pass a campground on the right, cross a little brook, turn right and begin the fun!
-This climb is not nearly as steady as the southern route, which means you get more breaks from the non-stop steepness of the Bédoin climb, but it also means it’s a little more difficult to get into a steady pace because the gradients change up and down.
-There are long sections on this climb of 12% as well, and one long unforgettable steep straight that seems to never end.
+After a gentle first 2 kilometers you pass a shaded restaurant on the right, cross a little brook, and begin the fun!
+This climb is not nearly as steady as the southern route, which means you get more breaks from the non-stop steepness of the Bédoin climb, but it also means it’s a little more difficult to get into a rhythm because the gradients change up and down.
+There is one particularly long section half way up this climb that is 11% and 12%, with a steep straight stretch that seems to never end.

 The route from Malaucène has a good number of riders at all times of the season, but it is far less crowded than the southern side.
 If you’d like the road a bit more to yourself, choose this one.